stkr/web-safe/README.markdown

  Purpose
 -----------

+Nowadays, when browsing the Internet, for many services, passwords are needed.
+To keep track of the numerous passwords needed for accessing various services, it is a good idea to use a password safe.
+A good solution is
+[PasswordSafe][].
+This application encrypts many passwords with a master password, and so the only password which needs to be remembered is this master password.

+However, the application is not always available.
+When sitting in a library or using a cell phone, there might be no possibility to install the PasswordSafe application.
+So, a solution is to use a browser based safe application.
+There exist online safe solutions, but if you are seriously thinking about security, you won't give away all your passwords to an online application where you have no chance to control how the sensitive information is handled.

-The purpose of the application is to have access to a password database via an Internet connection without needing any additional software except the web browser.
+The purpose of Web-Safe is to allow accessing a password safe created with PasswordSafe via an Internet connection without needing any additional software except the web browser.
 The password database is stored in an encrypted form on a web server and can be unlocked remotely by providing a master password.
 If a correct master password is given, the user has access to all passwords stored in the safe file.

  Dependencies and Prerequisites